Trustpilot

 1. Complexity:

-- More Time-Consuming: Developing and maintaining a multi-page website requires more time and effort than a single-page site.
-Each page needs to be designed, optimized, and regularly updated.
+• Takes More Time: Building and keeping a multi-page website needs more time and work than a single-page site.
+Each page has to be designed, improved, and updated often.

 If content is not streamlined multipage website can become a trouble